sergiopaglialunga/Cloud-computing-with-AWS/README.md

 # 1

 - Every day the IP address changes
-- I need to reselect the IP for the security group to allow it
+- I need to reselect the IP for the security group to allow it (my ip)
 - scp file.pem localhost/address destination/address

-cp app home/ubuntu/app
+from root:

-scp -i ~/.ssh/eng119.pem -r ~/DevOps/devops/starter-code/app ubuntu@ec2-3-249-220-177.eu-west-1.compute.amazonaws.com:~/home/ubuntu/app
+scp -i ~/.ssh/eng119.pem -r ~/Documents/app ubuntu@ec2-34-254-200-213.eu-west-1.compute.amazonaws.com:~/devops/app

-"C:\DevOps\devops\starter-code\app"
-"C:\DevOps\devops\app"

 rsaync also can be used
 - enter new IP